DFE-Digital/get-into-teaching-app/app/views/content/presentations.md

   - powerpoint
 ---

-Our Train to Teach events use these presentations to help guide you through getting into teaching.
-There are two presentations.
+Our Train to Teach events use presentations to help guide you through getting into teaching.

 ## Introduction to teacher training and support we offer